bud-aj29/BE_Flat_World_with_biomes/README.md

 - Last tested on 1.20.73
-- v0.0.6 changes:
+- v0.0.7 changes:
-  - Various code and file organization improvements
-  - Lowered generation from sea level to y-64
+  - Renamed manifest file to fix a bug loading on some OS
 - Flat world generation with simplified biomes
 - Structures not deleted during void generation